alttch/eva3/doc/corescript.rst

      event.data dict instead - it contains "fixed" state snapshot.
 Actual item state can be modified while core script is running.

-   * In core scripts, item state value is always string
+   * In core scripts, item state value is always a string

 .. code-block:: python